wersin/dotfiles/README.md

 # dotfiles
 these are some of the dotfiles for my setup i am currently using, as for now (02.02.2017)

-most of the firefox styles can be found under [userstyles](https://userstyles.org/)

 some helpful sites for terminal customization:

 [term colors](http://stayradiated.github.io/termcolors-web/)